TypeFox/oct-playground-demo/app/README.md

 **File:** `validation-rules.ts` (new file created during session)

 During the demo:
-1. Jan proposes adding validation file for business rule enforcement
+1. Dev proposes adding validation file for business rule enforcement
-2. Jan creates new file - stakeholder's view switches to it automatically
+2. Dev creates new file - Sta's view switches to it automatically
-3. Stakeholder lists validation rules as comments
+3. Sta discusses validation rules over the call
-4. Jan implements validation logic
+4. Dev implements validation logic
 5. Discussion about error vs warning for ENTERPRISE minimum order
 6. They decide to downgrade to VIP pricing instead of blocking sale
 7. Add fraud prevention for large orders over $50,000